ssqiao/DHH/README.md

 ```

 # Evaluation
 You can evaluate the mean Average Precision(mAP) result on each dataset with our provided evaluation scripts in matlab.
-First, you need to extract the binary codes and labels of videos and images using the following command (PB as an example):
+First, you need to extract the binary codes and labels of videos (use the LMDB named XXX_train/test_shuffle_lmdb) and images (use the LMDB named XXX_train/test_still_lmdb) using the following command (PB as an example):
 ```
 ./build/tools/extract_features_binary   path/to/trained DHH models    ./prototxt/PB/train_val_dhh_12.txt    ip1 (hash layer output of videos)    path/to/saved file     batch_num    GPU id